justinpan0/Interview/README.md

 5. To find the most frequent element in 100M data?

 If no assumption whatsoever, then hashtable is good b/c it provide with constant running steps with O(n) memory.
 If we assume that the most frequent data is very frequent, then use Misra-Gries edge coloring algorithm that achieve with O(k) memory and O(n log(k)) time.

+6. How to find whether two strings are equal?

+Use fingerprint as string identity.
+Give weight to each digit, and sum the products of each digit weight times the digit ASCII value.
+If not equal, then reject right away; otherwise, run a detail comparison.